wodowiesel/LCRDT-Tester/README.md

 ## SOFTWARE

-Download my adapted ![code] (/code-aduino/LCRD-Tester-WodoWiesel.ino)

-and configure your setup and load it via  Arduino IDE.
+Download my adapted [code](/code-aduino/LCRD-Tester-WodoWiesel.ino) and configure your setup and load it via Arduino IDE.

 ## HOW TO USE

-1. Configure code adapted to your setup regarding used partss and display typee
+1. configure code adapted to your setup regarding used partss and display typee

 2. upload code to your arduino

 3. solder the new pcb

-4. put component of choice in the tsting headers an read value
+4. put component of choice in the testing headers and read values

 ## CREDITS

 :copyright: 2023 WodoWiesel

 Github (https://github.com/wodowiesel/)